ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 capture this for every time point in the 10 minute Spectrogram.
 Just identifying where the data spikes for Spectrograms of each activity type would be useful.
 However, I may manage to accomplish this by messing around with FFTs myself.

+#### March 3rd

+I did more time series plot grids.
+I didn't write a function for this because I wasn't sure how best to make one that would have the versatility I needed in order to do all of the sorts of plots I wanted.
+I did rescale the sub EEG data to better see how the data I was comparing differed.
+Before I had the issue of plots having different scales and that made it more difficult to see differences between plots.

+The next step is to work with FFT stuff to see if I can find anything useful and also to mess around with the spectrogram data to see if I can find anything useful there as well.
+As far as questions for moving forward, I need to figure out what I think really stands out from the plots I've done.
+It seems like there's a bit of variability even within activity types and I'm not sure what to do with that yet.